 Note: The pink paint was the hardest to scrub off!
 It left Moss with pink eyes for the rest of the day and after many washes, my hair is still pink!

 Translating the Trinidad lingo

 Who would have thought there could be so many new words to learn!
-Yes every country has their unique names for things, but in Trinidad they might as well not be speaking English, especially with their strong accent!
+Yes, every country has its unique names for things, but in Trinidad, they might as well not be speaking English, especially with their strong accent!
 Slippers instead of jandals was easy enough to understand, but then the rest must have been created by someone who was VERY hungry.
-Drinks and nibbles would normally spring to mind if someone said chip, wine and lime!
+Drinks and nibbles would typically spring to mind if someone said chip, wine and lime!

 Here are the definitions from Wikipedia